apache/parquet-format/Encryption.md

 one IV is ever repeated, then the implementation may be vulnerable"*. *"Compliance with this requirement is crucial to the security of GCM"*.

-The bulk of modules in a Parquet file are page headers, data pages, and self-references.
+The bulk of modules in a Parquet file are page headers and data pages.
 Therefore, one encryption key shall not be used for more than 2^32 total module encryptions, as per the NIST specification.
-Each data page requires two module encryptions (header and data), and each self-reference requires one.
+Since each data page requires two module encryptions (header + data), this means in practice no more than 2^31 pages per key.
 In Parquet files encrypted with multiple keys (footer and column keys), the constraint on the number of invocations is applied to each key separately.

 When running in the context of a larger system, any particular Parquet writer implementation likely does not have sufficient context to enforce key invocation limits system-wide.
 Therefore,